mestrad2/Milestone-Project-1-Browser-Game/README.md

 For the users, the controls are very simple.
 Once you click the start button on the start page, the user will be able to use the arrow keys to avoid enemies in several levels.

 There is quite a bit of unfinished functionality from what I initially planned on for this project.
-I wanted to include a combat system where the player could press a button or left/right click to attack enemies and keep track of health but due to time constraints I decided to omit this.
+I wanted to include a combat system where the player could press a button or left/right click to attack enemies and keep track of health and/or score, but due to time constraints I decided to omit this.
 This also would have included a few more map designs and several boss fights from different paths that would unlock a path to the final boss of the dungeon.

 Link to KaboomJS: https://kaboomjs.com/